 → more about cardioembolic stroke here

-• the primary etiology is lipohyalinosis
+• the primary etiology of arteriolopathy is lipohyalinosis

 • especially prevalent in patients with hypertension